Microsoft system blamed for N.J. vaccine-booking glitches

 In Oklahoma, the system Microsoft built has worked well since it was deployed in January, said Buffy Heater, an assistant deputy commissioner in that state’s Department of Health.
 Nearly 175,000 residents have booked vaccine appointments and 730,000 residents have registered to receive shots when they become available.

 While there have been minor glitches, Microsoft fixed them quickly and “we’ve been pleased with Microsoft’s ability to work on the fly with us,” Heater said.
-“We are kind of building the aircraft as it’s already taxiing down the runway and getting ready to take off, but such is the case with all things Covid.”
+“We are kind of building the aircraft as it’s already taxiing down the runway and getting ready to take off, but such is the case with all things COVID.”

 Iowa, after announcing a one-day bid window, said Feb.
 8 it will award Microsoft an emergency vaccine-booking contract.
 The software company also plans to start Wisconsin’s online system on Feb.
 15.